vpcarroll15/college-football/results.md

 *k*=40 is used for players under the age of eighteen.
 This is because young players improve rapidly, and their ratings need to be able to update quickly to reflect this.

 Do we expect our college football ranking system to have a high or low value of *k*?
-(It doesn't actually matter what we think, because the optimization algorithm is indifferent to our thoughts, but it's good to build intuition anyway.)
 Anyone who has watched college football knows the following:

 1) Teams often get much better or much worse as the season progresses.
 2) The season has at most fifteen games, and the majority of teams only play twelve or thirteen games.
 3) Teams can become much stronger or much weaker in the offseason.

 For all of these reasons, we should expect to have a high value of *k*.
-We will see if that actually comes to pass.
+We will see if the optimization algorithm agrees.

 ### Home field advantage